MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-create.md

    ![Screenshot that shows Release Management in the template workspace.](media/service-template-apps-create/power-bi-release-management-icon.png)

-1. If you followed the steps in this article to create the test app, so the dot next to **Testing** is already filled in, select **Get link**.
+1. If you followed the steps in this article to create the test app, the dot next to **Testing** will already be filled in.
+Select **Get link**.

-   If you didn't yet create an app, select **Create app** to start the template app creation process.
+   If you haven't created the app yet, select **Create app** to start the template app creation process.

    ![Screenshot of the Release Management pane with Get link highlighted.](media/service-template-apps-create/power-bi-dev-template-create-app-get-link.png)